atreus-cloud/scrappin_amazon/README.md

 - Deploy as a web app for real-time predictions.

--Automate data scraping using Selenium.
+- Automate data scraping using Selenium.